aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pivot-tables/update-style-for-pivot-table/_index.md

 type: docs
 url: /pivot-tables/format-all/
 aliases: [/update-style-for-pivot-table/]
-keywords: "pivot table, update style, Aspose.Cells Cloud, REST API, Excel, spreadsheet, API"
+keywords: "pivot table, update style, Aspose.Cells Cloud, REST API, Excel, spreadsheet, API, pivot table style, format all"
 description: "Learn how to update the style of an entire pivot table using the Aspose.Cells Cloud REST API.
-Includes request details, cURL example, and SDK snippets for multiple programming languages."
+Includes request details, a cURL example, and SDK snippets for multiple programming languages."
 weight: 100
 ---

-This REST API updates the style for a pivot table.
+This REST API updates the style of a pivot table.

 ## REST API